d2l-ai/d2l-en/chapter_computer-vision/multiscale-object-detection.md

 while for larger objects we can sample fewer regions.

-To demonstrate how to generate anchor boxes at multiple scales, let us read an image.
+To demonstrate how to generate anchor boxes at multiple scales, let's read an image.
 Its height and width are 561 and 728 pixels, respectively.

 ```{.python .input}